 10. Don’t post everything about your life on social media.

 Sharing your life with others is good but too much will only come back to bite you.
-Putting too many personal details on your social media might lead the cybercriminals to get ahold of your financial information.
+Putting too many personal details on your social media might lead cybercriminals to get ahold of your financial information.
 Keep in mind to check your kids’ accounts so that they won’t expose too much information (home address, what you own, how you go to work, etc.)

 11. Stay away from questionable websites.

 Don’t go or download content from shady websites (torrent sites for example).
-Even though this is not a guarantee that you won’t get infected because even from legitimate websites cybercriminals can inject malicious codes to unsuspecting visitors.
+Even though this is not a guarantee that you won’t get infected because even from legitimate websites cybercriminals can inject malicious codes into unsuspecting visitors.